sasikirankaye/Global-inflation-rate-analysis/README.md

 World inflation rate for 2018 was 2.42%, a 0.24% increase from 2017.
 World inflation rate for 2017 was 2.18%, a 0.69% increase from 2016.

+# Problem Statement
+To Predict the inflation rates based on the data between 1981-2020.

 ## Important Insigts

 Global inflation rate from 1981 to 2020